Cyprus Pink Slip: Temporary Residence Permit Guide

 To renew a temporary residence permit in Cyprus, the applicant must follow the same process as the initial application.
 The necessary documents and application forms must be provided again.
 However, the applicant must only provide copies of bank guarantees and marriage or birth certificates.
 There is no need to undergo medical tests or provide updated criminal records.

-For renewals, the applicant's bank balance must not fall below €6,000, regardless of the size of the family.
+For renewals, the applicant's bank balance must not fall below €6,000, regardless of family size.

 You must apply to renew your temporary residence permit at least one month before it expires.